 The 2017 Chinook Salmon return saw the arrival of the initial cohort from the 2013 return (4 year olds), which experienced the lowest escapements on record.
 In 2017, four-year olds composed approximately 30% of the Chinook Salmon run, which is about a 10% increase from historical composition.
 Five-year olds from the 2012 cohort composed approximately 45% of the 2017 run, which is an increase of about 9% from historical composition; however, six-year olds from the 2011 cohort experienced a decrease in composition to approximately 24%, which is a 15% decrease from historical composition.
 Seven-year olds from the 2010 cohort composed <1% of the 2017 run, which is a decrease from the historical composition.
-This lower magnitude trend in seven-year olds has been consistent since 2014 (Smith 2018, pers. comm).
+This lower magnitude trend in seven-year olds has been consistent since 2014 (Smith 2018, pers. comm.).
+Data for 2018 is not available at this time.